tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 * (?) what does this mean?
 > a distributed approach leads to rapidly diminishing returns of sample efficiency as the degree of parallelism increases.
+* from nips reviewers:
+  * more on application papers, ie apply KFAC to RL
+  * comparison with x-axis representing optimization time instead of number of iterations, thus taking into account the complexity of the different algorithms
+  * compare ADAM perform relative to ACKTR